LansburyCH/eos-expression-aware-proxy/README.md

  - Ceres (if compiling `fit-model-ceres`)

 ### Installing
 Please refer to [eos](https://github.com/patrikhuber/eos) for detailed instructions.
-For Windows users, It is recommended to use [vcpkg](https://github.com/Microsoft/vcpkg/).
+For Windows users, It is recommended to use [vcpkg](https://github.com/Microsoft/vcpkg/) for installing dependencies.
 In such case, edit `D:/repo/vcpkg/scripts/buildsystems/vcpkg.cmake` in `CMakeLists.txt` to appropriate path.

 ### Usage
 After installing, go to `CMAKE_INSTALL_PREFIX/bin/`  and run (may need to first copy related .dll to this directory)